julia-dizhak/react-todo-list/README.md

 * app receives the data;
 * app formats and displays data to the user;

-## Menu by react-motion
-* animating property value changes;
-* synchronizing animations on a timeline;
-* staggering animations across a range of elements;
-* animate an element before it appears, or animate it before it gets removed;
-* animate an element across views/routes;
-* The spring function takes care of interpolating values from a starting point to an ending point;

 ## Tests with Jest
 * yarn test